aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/shapebase/zorder/_index.md

 ### Remarks

-Has effect only for top level shapes.The default value is 0.The number represents the stacking precedence.
+Has effect only for top level shapes.

+The default value is 0.

+The number represents the stacking precedence.
 A shape with a higher number will be displayed as if it were overlapping (in "front" of) a shape with a lower number.

-The order of overlapping shapes is independent for shapes in the header and in the main text of the document.The display order of child shapes in a group shape is determined by their order inside the group shape.
+The order of overlapping shapes is independent for shapes in the header and in the main text of the document.

+The display order of child shapes in a group shape is determined by their order inside the group shape.

 ### Examples